taufiq-ai/EXAONE-3.5/README.md

 3. Write the `Modelfile` for EXAONE 3.5.

+> [!Important]
+> The EXAONE Modelfile is updated for better generation quality.
+We strongly recommend to use the new one.

 ```text
 # Model path (choose appropriate GGUF weights on your own)
 FROM ./EXAONE-3.5-7.8B-Instruct-BF16.gguf